-Composite Description: The Navigator MultiStrategy 50-50 composite consists of portfolios with a 50% allocation to equity and 50% allocation to fixed income.
+Composite Description: The Navigator MultiStrategy 25-75 composite consists of portfolios with a 25% allocation to equity and 75% allocation to fixed income.
 The equity allocation provides exposure to the U.S equity market using strategic rotation among U.S. equity styles (Growth & Value) and capitalizations (Large, Medium and Small).
 The strategy is passively managed using a strategic allocation of broad based market indices, rebalanced annually.
 The fixed income allocation is designed to maximize total return by rotational management of a fixed income portfolio invested in Low Quality Bonds (high-yield), High Quality Corporate and Government Bonds, and Short-term Treasuries.
 The segments of the portfolio have an unconstrained asset allocation policy and seek to take advantage of the performance differentials between segments of both the equity market and segments of the bond market under different market conditions.
-The goal of the composite is to outperform an unmanaged buy and hold investment, reduce the effects of broad market declines and to provide capital appreciation.
+The goal of the composite is to preserve capital while outperforming an unmanaged buy and hold investment.